ProgRAG: Hallucination-Resistant Progressive Retrieval and Reasoning over Knowledge Graphs: Introduction

-Since the emergence of large language models (LLMs) like ChatGPT, their remarkable reasoning abilities have demonstrated impressive performance in natural language processing tasks, particularly in question answering \citep{wei2022chain, brown2020language, wang2022self, besta2024graph,yao2023tree}.
-However, challenges such as hallucinations and limited performance on complex, knowledge-intensive tasks still persist \citep{ji2023survey}.
+Since the emergence of large language models (LLMs) like ChatGPT, their remarkable reasoning abilities have demonstrated impressive performance in natural language processing tasks, particularly in question answering \cite{wei2022chain, brown2020language, wang2022self, besta2024graph,yao2023tree}.
+However, challenges such as hallucinations and limited performance on complex, knowledge-intensive tasks still persist \cite{ji2023survey}.
 These limitations have fueled growing interest in incorporating external structured knowledge sources, especially knowledge graphs (KGs), to enhance the reliability and accuracy of LLMs.

-Recent advancements have led to the development of KG-enhanced LLMs \citep{pan2024unifying}, which integrate KGs in either the fine-tuning or inference phases.
-Despite these improvements, LLM fine-tuning methods \citep{mavromatis2024gnn, luo2023reasoning, luo2023chatkbqa} often require substantial computational resources and struggle to generalize effectively to unseen knowledge.
-A complementary line of methods using KGs only in the inference phase, i.e., KG-enhanced LLM inference methods, can be broadly categorized into two approaches in terms of retrieval, as illustrated in Figure \ref{fig1}(a): (1) LLM-as-retriever approach in which the LLM itself guides the retrieval process by leveraging its internal knowledge, and (2) external retriever-based approach in which an external retriever extracts relevant reasoning paths or subgraphs.
+Recent advancements have led to the development of KG-enhanced LLMs \cite{pan2024unifying}, which integrate KGs in either the fine-tuning or inference phases.
+Despite these improvements, LLM fine-tuning methods \cite{mavromatis2024gnn, luo2023reasoning, luo2023chatkbqa} often require substantial computational resources and struggle to generalize effectively to unseen knowledge.
+A complementary line of methods using KGs only in the inference phase, i.e., KG-enhanced LLM inference methods, can be broadly categorized into two approaches in terms of retrieval, as illustrated in Figure \ref{fig1}(a): (1) LLM-as-retriever approach in which the LLM itself guides the retrieval process by leveraging its internal knowledge (corresponding to region I in the figure), and (2) external retriever-based approach in which an external retriever extracts relevant reasoning paths or subgraphs (corresponding to region E).
 Each approach relies on different sources of knowledge, i.e., internal or external, to retrieve supporting evidence for reasoning.